Women in Syria: Politics

-In Syria, women in Syria were first allowed to vote and received universal suffrage in 1953.
+In Syria, women were first allowed to vote and received universal suffrage in 1953.
 In the 1950s, Thuraya Al-Hafez ran for Parliament, but was not elected.
 By 1971, women held four out of the 173 seats.

+Historically, there are cases of women contributing to societal and political change within Syria.
+During the Arab spring, for example, women protested for change and in spite of arrests continued to take action, despite being socially oppressed by their male counterparts.
+During the height of the conflict period, women's rights and liberties became increasingly difficult to protect, and it became a goal of peace negotiations to establish a legal framework that would contribute to the protection of the rights of women.

+In October 2000, the passage of U.N.
+SCR 1325 was passed, and became a turning point for the issue of Women, Peace and Security.
+Adopted after the Security Council issued a presidential statement on International Women's Day in March, it was acknowledged that there was a strong relationship between gender equality and peace building enterprises.
+A 2002 report on Women, Peace and Security also recommended implementing greater measures in including women in the process of peace negotiations.

+Women have not overtly engaged with direct governmental contact and influence, but instead interact more with the informal negotiation process through non-governmental organisations and intergovernmental institutions.

+The CFR Women's Power Index states that since 1946, there have been 0 female heads of state, and that Syria's political parity score is ranked as 177th in the world.
 The current president of Syria is a male.
 There are also two vice presidents (including female vice president Najah al-Attar since 2006), a prime minister and a cabinet.
 As of 2012, in the national parliament men held 88% of the seats while women held 12%.
 The Syrian Parliament was previously led by female Speaker Hadiya Khalaf Abbas, the first woman to have held that position.

 President Assad's political and media adviser is Bouthaina Shaaban.
 Shaaban served as the first Minister of Expatriates for the Syrian Arab Republic, between 2003 and 2008, and she has been described as the Syrian government's face to the outside world.

-Of the civil society representatives among the 150 members of the Syrian Constitutional Committee, which was assembled in 2019 by the Syria Envoy of the United Nations, Syrian women comprise around 30%.
+Of the civil society representatives among the 150 members of the Syrian Constitutional Committee, which was assembled in 2019 by the Syria Envoy of the United Nations, Syrian women account for around 30%.
 Several renowned Syrian women, such as academic Bassma Kodmani, Sabah Hallak of the Syrian Women's League, the law professor Amal Yazji or the judge Iman Shahoud, sit on the committee's influential 'Small' or Drafting Body.